bhamrick/precision_system/README.md

     * 4♣️!
 Maximum, 5+ card club suit
     * 4♦️!
 Maximum, 5+ card diamond suit
     * 4♥️!
 Maximum, 5+ cards in the other major
+* 2♠️!/3♥️!
+Weak jump shift: Less than constructive values with the suit bid.
+* 3♣️!
+Weak jump shift: Less than constructive values and long clubs.
+* 3♦️!
+Weak jump shift: Less than constructive values and long clubs.
 * 3♥️!/3♠️!
 Preemptive raise.
 Less than invitational with 4+ card support.
 * 4♥️!/4♠️!
 To play, no slam interest.